0xPhaze/use-chain-query/README.md

 # useChainQuery
-A hook that efficiently bundles all requests to the blockchain.
+A hook that bundles all requests to the blockchain and efficiently provides cached results.
-Results are cached in a store so that other components can easily access these.
 Intentionally left to be very flexible and lenient.

 With useChainQuery
 - calls are aggregated for a small duration (1 second by default) and sent in one batched call
-- results are cached and re-rendering won't re-fire calls
+- results are cached and re-rendering components won't re-fire calls
-- any refresh can be triggered manually
+- any required refresh can be triggered manually

 ```javascript
 function Component() {